Deepayan-Ghosh/Messenger-Rest-Api/README.md

 The endpoints are present in JAX-RS classes `MessageResource`,`ProfileResource` and `CommentResource`.

+## Deployment
+This project has been developed to be deployed on servlet container like Tomcat which support servlet 2.5 and above.
+Traditional deployment descriptor is used for deployment, where all incoming requests at `/rest/*` are redirected to the Jersey container `org.glassfish.jersey.servlet.ServletContainer` which processes the remaining portion of the resource URI endpoints and hands over control to appropriate methods in our JAX-RS resource classes.

 ## Concepts / Annotations Covered In This Project
 - `@Path` - used to map a class / method to handle a URI invocation.
 In JAX-RS, for each resource we have a class which contains the